New Ford Academy

 Good attendance is rewarded weekly throughout the school year.

-Pupils who are experiencing social/emotional problems are referred to a Learning Mentor, who will offer support for as long as is needed.
+Pupils who are experiencing social/emotional problems are referred to our Family Welfare Coordinator or Family Support Assistant who will offer support for as long as is needed.
 Pupils refer themselves or are referred by a practitioner.

-- Our Home School Link Worker is available for parents/carers and pupils when a child is experiencing difficulties at home or at school.
+- Our Family Welfare Coordinator is available for parents/carers and pupils when a child is experiencing difficulties at home or at school.

 - Pupils with a medical need will have a detailed care plan compiled, following a meeting with parents/carers.